10 Different Types of Mortgage Loans Homebuyers Should Know About

-Military service members, veterans and eligible spouses may qualify for a government mortgage loan backed by the U.S. Department of Veterans Affairs (VA).
+Military servicemembers, veterans and eligible spouses may qualify for a loan backed by the U.S. Department of Veterans Affairs (VA).

 8. USDA loans

-Ideal for: Borrowers with a modest income looking for a 0% down payment loan.
+Ideal for: Borrowers with a modest income looking for a 0%-down-payment loan.

 Both home equity loans and home equity lines of credit (HELOCs) are types of second mortgages.
 A home equity loan is a lump-sum amount.
 It typically comes with a fixed interest rate and is repaid in fixed installments over a set term.
 A HELOC is a revolving credit line with a variable rate that works similarly to a credit card.
 The funds can be used, repaid and reused as long as access to the credit line is open.

-- Includes lump sum and credit line options
+- Include lump-sum and credit line options